 To teach borrowers the basic financial concepts, like how to create a budget and how to save money, many schools use entrance counseling as an opportunity.

-The impact of accepting the loans on the student’s eligibility for other forms of student financial aid will also be discussed by the entrance counseling.
+The entrance counseling will also discuss the impact of accepting the loans on the student’s eligibility for other forms of student financial aid.

 Other Available Resources: